 1.10.
 The organizers reserve the right to change the date, modify the route, eliminate aid stations, or even cancel the event in cases of force majeure; which includes, but is not limited to the following: fire, war or acts of terrorism, exceptional climatic conditions, problems with the rights of passage through the route, natural disasters, or for security reasons or justified orders from a competent authority.
 In those cases, no refund will be given to the Participant.

 1.11.
 The organization reserves the right to modify at any moment these current rules.
-Notwithstanding the previously noted Rules and Regulations, the official Rules and Regulations will correspond to the most updated version prior to the start of the race.
+Notwithstanding the previously stated Rules and Regulations, the official Rules and Regulations for the event will correspond to the most updated version prior to the start of the race.
 The Rules and Regulations will always state the date of the latest update in the first page, below the document’s title.
-It is the runner’s responsibility to be attentive to the changes, and know, in detail, ULTRA FIORD® 2017‘s Rules and Regulations.
+It is the runner’s responsibility to be attentive to the changes, and know, in detail, ULTRA FIORD® 2024‘s Rules and Regulations.

 2.1.
 Since its origin, ULTRA FIORD® is created upon the the concept of life experience in a natural environment.
 The event will take place with the greatest respect to the environment.
 Every runner must have special consideration for the surrounding environment and must manage their waste responsibly.

 2.2.
 It is prohibited to leave clothing, bottles, food or drink wrappers, or any other type of waste or equipment for that matter, along the route.
 Runners will be able to dispose of any waste or trash at all aid stations (PAS); however, with that being said, it is not permitted to leave any type of clothing or equipment (all equipment and clothing must be transported by the runner from the start to the finish, even if it is damaged or ruined).